pbstrein/docs/content/docs/reference/pkg/gcp/compute/regioninstancegroupmanager.md

             <td class="align-top">{{% md %}}
  (Optional)
 Whether to wait for all instances to be created/updated before returning.
-Note that if this is set to true and the operation does not succeed, this provider will continue trying until it times out.
+Note that if this is set to true and the operation does not succeed, the provider will continue trying until it times out.
  {{% /md %}}